Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

-In all experiments, both parties in the channel employ the same fault tolerance strategy, \ie both use committee chains of the same length because performance is bound by the slowest party.
-We vary the lengths~$n$ for $m$-out-of-$n$ committee chains and note that the value of $m$ does not affect channel throughput as all $n$~committee members must replicate the state regardless.
-When batching transactions in \sys, we batch for \ms{100} before sending a single transaction. \sys requires one round-trip for a payment to complete, while LN requires two.
-While \sys can pipeline payments, LN only supports sequential transactions and must batch by default.
+In all experiments, committee chains have the same length, as the performance is bound by the slowest party.
+We vary~$n$ for $m$-out-of-$n$~committee chains.
+Note that~$m$ does not affect channel throughput because all $n$~committee members must replicate the state regardless.
+When batching transactions, we batch for 100\unit{ms} before sending a transaction. \sys requires one round-trip for a payment, while LN requires two~\cite{poon2016bitcoin}. \sys can pipeline payments but LN only supports sequential transactions and must batch by default.

-\mypar{Channel performance} \Cref{tbl:channel} shows the average throughput and latency.
-LN achieves a maximum throughput of \txs{1,000}, with a latency of \ms{387} (99th percentile at \ms{420}).
-Without fault tolerance, with deposits only secured by a single committee member ($n$=1), \sys has two orders of magnitude higher throughput with a latency of \ms{86} (no batching).
-With two committee members (\ie a single replica in Israel) for each party, the throughput of \sys is 34$\times$ compared to LN, with similar latencies.
-Adding additional committee members to each party's committee chain only increases latency due to additional RTTs---throughput is unchanged.
-Using stable storage, performance is capped by the hardware counters, resulting in \txs{10}, which can be overcome by transaction batching. \sys achieves between 135$\times$--150$\times$ better performance than LN when batching.
+\Cref{tbl:channel} shows the observed throughput and latency.
+LN achieves a maximum throughput of \txs{1,000} with a latency of \ms{387} (99th percentile at \ms{420}).
+With a committee chain of $n 1$, \sys has two orders of magnitude higher throughput with a latency of \ms{86}~(no batching).
+With $n 2$ (\ie an extra committee member in Israel), the throughput of \sys is 34$\times$ compared to LN, with similar latencies.
+Adding more members to each party's committee chain only increases latency, and throughput remains unchanged.
+Using persistent storage, performance is capped by the TEE hardware counters, resulting in \txs{10}, which can be overcome by transaction batching. \sys achieves between 135--150$\times$ better performance than LN when batching.

-\mypar{Channel operations} \Cref{tbl:operations} shows the performance of channel operations.
-LN channel creation takes approx.~60\unit{mins}, as a transaction must be placed onto the blockchain and confirmation takes six Bitcoin blocks.
-Since \sys decouples channels and deposits, channel creation takes only 2.8\unit{secs}, as deposits are already on the \blockchain.
-Creation of an outsourced payment channel takes 4.3\unit{secs}, as the client (\isone) also needs to verify the integrity of the outsourced TEE (\us).
-Creating replicas and adding them to committee chains incurs similar latencies to channel creation.
-For associating and dissociating deposits, latencies depend committee chain length~$n$.
+\Cref{tbl:operations} shows the performance of different API calls.
+LN channel creation takes approx.~60\unit{mins}, as a transaction must be placed onto the blockchain and confirmation takes 6~Bitcoin blocks.
+Since \sys decouples channels and deposits, channel creation takes only 2.8\unit{secs}; we assume deposits are already on the \blockchain.
+Creation of an outsourced payment channel takes 4.3\unit{secs}, as the client~(\isone) must also verify the integrity of the outsourced treasury~(\us).
+Adding new members to a committee chain incurs similar latencies as channel creation.
+The latency for associating deposits depends on the committee length~$n$, and dissociation is similar.